cogent-computing/COPED/README.md

 * does not migrate databases automatically, to protect existing data
     - run migrations manually in a container shell or with `docker-compose ... exec ...`

+### Rebuilds

+Docker will notice changes and rebuild and recache images when necessary.
+To force an image rebuild, add the `--build` flag to the `docker-compose` commands above.

 ## TODOs